Last month, I took over 50 Ubers in India.

-All that physical infrastructure is needed and will be there.
-But software is what makes them productive and efficient.
+All that physical infrastructure is needed and will be there, but software is what makes it productive and efficient.
 As a result, it is the most profitable part in the value chain.
-That is also why Uber is valued at $70 Billion.
+That is also why Uber is valued at $70 billion.

 We see the same story with Airbnb.
 All those beautiful exotic houses are needed, but Airbnb is what puts them to productive use.
 As a result, they make all the profit.
 Today, Airbnb is valued at $30 Billion.

 Even in FedEx, much of the value of FedEx as a company is in the software that runs the firm, not in the planes, trucks, sorting centers, and drivers.

 This trend is what prompted the legendary Netscape inventor and venerated venture capitalist Marc Andreessen to say, “Software is eating the world”.
 You can read that article here.

 What does this mean for your children?

 If software is the most profitable part of a firm, working with software skills will give your child a great chance to make a lucrative career.